SIGN UP TO GET OUR QUARTERLY NEWSLETTER

 The current transformer shown represents an ideal transformer.
 The ideal transformer has infinite no-load input impedance, 100% magnetic coupling between transformer windings (hence no leakage inductance), zero winding resistance, zero core losses, and no capacitance.
 (Capacitance, leakage inductance, winding resistance, and core losses are considered to be parasitic components.)
 The output voltage is exactly proportional to the primary voltage times the turns’ ratio.
 There is no regulation drop.
 There are no losses.
 Since there are no parasitic components the ideal current transformer is 100% accurate.
 The conservation of energy requires that the output power equals the input power, hence Vp x Ip must equal Vs x Is.
 Since Vs = Vp x Ns / Np, it can be shown that Is = Ip x Np / Ns.
-Is = Vs / RL, hence Ip = Ns x Vs / (RL x Np).
+Is = Vs / RL, hence Ip = Ns x Vs / ( RL x Np ).
 With an ideal current transformer there is no phase shift (except 180 degrees depending on the choice of output connections).

 The ideal transformer’s secondary resistive load consumes power equal to Is x Is x RL.
 This same amount of power must be consumed at the primary terminals.
 The secondary load RL can be replaced (commonly referred to as reflected) with a resistor across the primary terminals, RLr.
 By applying the conservation of energy, one can show that RLr equals Np x Np x RL / (Ns x Ns), OR RLr equals RL times the turns ratio squared (where turns ratio = Np / Ns).
 If Np / Ns is small, then the RLr is very small.
 The primary voltage drop is Ip x RLr.
 A very small value for RLr means that the current transformer presents a low insertion loss to the primary current and a low primary voltage drop.

 The reflected load impedance acts in parallel to the transformers own input impedance.
 The ideal current transformer has infinite input impedance.
 This infinite impedance would correlate to an infinite inductance inserted in series into the path of the primary conductor.
 Without the load (or burden) the current transformer acts like an inductor and would completely block the primary current flow.
 Any constant value of alternating current would, in theory, produce an infinite primary voltage drop.
-In reality the current transformers input inductance (hence also impedance) cannot be infinity.
+In reality the current transformer’s input inductance (hence also impedance) cannot be infinity.
 The current transformer has an inductance value which acts in parallel to the reflected load.
-The core has losses that can be represented as a resistor in parallel with the reflected load and the transformers self-inductance (no load inductance).
+The core has losses that can be represented as a resistor in parallel with the reflected load and the transformer’s self-inductance (no load inductance).
 Without the load resistor the inductance and core loss will place an upper limit on the primary voltage, but this voltage could still be substantial.
 Core saturation is also a possibility.
 A turns ratio step-up would result in even higher secondary voltage.
 Any circuitry beyond the secondary load resistor could be subjected to high voltage, possibly resulting in circuit damage.
 Because of this potential high voltage, the load resistor should never be removed from the secondary when the current transformer is being powered.

 Figure 2A shows an equivalent circuit schematic for a current transformer with load RL.
 The ideal (induced) secondary voltage is now denoted as Vsi and Vs now denotes the voltage at the secondary terminals.
 Notice that the schematic contains the ideal current transformer and load as before plus transformer mutual inductance Lm, secondary winding resistance Rs, core loss resistor Rc, secondary leakage inductance Lks, and primary leakage inductance Lkp.
-As with the load resistor, the other secondary circuit components can be reflected to the primary side of the transformer.
+Just like for the load resistor, the other secondary circuit components can be reflected to the primary side of the transformer.
 This is illustrated in Figure 2B.